Medical Care and Your 2- to 3-Year-Old

 - two or three doses of rotavirus vaccine (RV)

-- four doses of pneumococcal conjugate vaccines (PCV, PPSV)
+- four doses of pneumococcal conjugate vaccines (PCV13)

-- one or two doses of hepatitis A vaccine (HAV)
+- one or two doses of hepatitis A (HepA) vaccine

 Your child should also get the flu vaccine every year, ideally before flu season begins.
-Kids who are at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, might need the meningococcal vaccine.
+Other vaccines might be needed if the doctor determines that your child is at risk for conditions like meningococcal or pneumococcal disease.

-Questions will be asked about your child's behavior and specific developmental milestones.
+The doctor will check your child's developmental progress, asking about behavior and specific developmental milestones.
 Doctors also give a screening test to help identify developmental delays and autism at the 24- or 30-month visit.

-Child safety is another topic doctors discuss at well-child visits.
-The doctor will reinforce the importance of using car seats, closely supervising kids around swimming pools, preventing poisoning, not smoking around kids, and using sunscreen.
+Child safety is another topic discussed at well-child visits.
+The doctor will talk about the importance of using car seats, closely watching kids around swimming pools, preventing poisoning, not smoking around kids, and using sunscreen.
 In homes with guns, weapons and ammunition should be stored separately and kept locked at all times.

 - changes in weight or eating habits